lynxthecat/cake-autorate/INSTALLATION.md

 identifier _cake-autorate_config.identifier.sh_ set in the config file name).

-WARNING: Take care to ensure sufficient free (Flash) memory exists in router to handle selected logging parameters.
+WARNING: Take care to ensure sufficient free memory exists on router to handle selected logging parameters.
+Consider disabling logging or adjusting logging parameters such as `log_file_max_time_mins` or `log_file_max_size_KB` if necessary.

 ## Preserving cake-autorate files for backup or upgrades